 6. Improves organization reputation and goodwill

 When an organization chooses to recognize its employees for their social work, it sends out a strong positive message to the entire professional community.
-Such gestures are reflective of the fact that the organization takes its corporate social responsibility very seriously and promotes similar behaviour exhibited by the members of its workforce.
+Such gestures are reflective of the fact that the organization takes its corporate social responsibility very seriously and promotes similar behavior exhibited by the members of its workforce.

 This creates a positive impact on the perception of the organization among its customers, business partners, suppliers, and other stakeholders.
 The organization is perceived to be responsible and reliable and enhances its market credibility and goodwill.

 Recognizing employees for their contribution towards community service goes to show that the organization too cares for the greater good of society and encourages its employees to be directly involved in such initiatives.
-This goes one step beyond just contributing financially to agencies who work with social causes.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)